-When Is Complete Really Complete?
+When Is a Construction Projection Completion Really Complete?

 For example, is a five-story apartment building considered substantially completed when all units are ready to use, but one of the three elevators isn’t functional?
 Is a retail center substantially completed when all spaces are ready to be occupied and all systems are functioning, but the parking garage is not finished?